 Boise, Idaho–based architects CTY Studio and design company Ecosystems Sciences have won an RFP to design a new public sculpture for Boise’s soon-to-be-renovated City Hall Plaza.
 Both the sculpture and the plaza are expected to be completed by fall 2015.
 The $200,000 sculpture, called Terrain, Civics, Ecology, will be made up of nine 20-foot-tall steel panels, arranged in a circle to create an enclosure that pedestrians can walk through.

-[Editor's Note: The following is a reader-submitted response to a recent article, "Softening Boston’s City Hall."
-It appeared as a letter to the editor in a recent print edition, AN03_03.05.2014.
+[Editor's Note: The following are reader-submitted comments in response to the article “Born Again” (AN 02_02.19.2014_MW).
 Opinions expressed in letters to the editor do not necessarily reflect the opinions or sentiments of the newspaper.
 AN welcomes reader letters, which could appear in our regional print editions.
 To share your opinion, please email firstname.lastname@example.org. ]

 This reminds me quite a bit of the never-built proposal, Bombed Churches as War Memorials (1945), published in London after WWII, which presented various designs for bombed-out churches to be preserved in ruined form with the addition of garden plantings and a few amenities.